United Nations Office on Drugs and Crime: Criticism

 In 2007, the five largest donors to UNODC's budget in descending order were: European Union, Canada, United States, the UN itself, and Finland.
 According to the Transnational Institute this explains why, until recently, UNODC did not promote harm reduction policies like needle exchange and heroin-assisted treatment.
-(This despite the actions of United Nations bodies (i.e. WHO and UNAIDS), who support these policies.)
+(This despite the actions of the Organization's bodies that support these policies, such as the WHO and UNAIDS.)
 UNODC promotes other methods for drug use prevention, treatment and care that UNODC sees as "based on scientific evidence and on ethical standards".

 The UNODC has been criticized by human rights organizations such as Amnesty International for not promoting the inclusion of adherence to international human rights standards within its project in Iran, where there are "serious concerns regarding unfair trials and executions of those suspected of drug offences."

-Association with the General Prosecutor of Qatar

-UNODC has signed a partnership with the controversial Rule of Law and Anti-Corruption Center, which was founded by Ali Bin Fetais Al-Marri, the General-Prosecutor of Qatar.
+UNODC has signed a partnership with the controversial Rule of Law and Anti-Corruption Center, which was founded by Ali bin Fetais Al-Marri, the General-Prosecutor of Qatar.

-Ali Bin Fetais Al-Marri has been accused of ill-gotten gains, corruption and support for Al-Qaeda terrorists by several media.
-He has also defended the life imprisonment of a Qatari poet and human rights campaigner.